 - unsuitable for your child’s age, ability, aptitude or SEN; or

-You can read our article on transition between education settings for guidance on how to settle a child into primary school.
+You can read our article on planning for transitions between education settings for guidance on how to settle a child into school.

-Supportive Parents are the SEND advice and support service for South Gloucestershire.
-Their website gives details of what they do to help parents, and young people.
+SEND and You are the SEND advice and support service for South Gloucestershire.
+Their website gives details of what they do to help parents and young people.